Gabby Scott: Early and personal life

 Puig was born and raised in Puerto Rico.
 Her father Gregg Scott was a professional basketball player.
 Scott, a Varsity 3-sport athlete, ran track, played volleyball and soccer (2014 CA CIF State Champions) at San Diego's Westview High School.

 NCAA

 Scott competed collegiately for the University of Colorado Boulder.
 Scott set Colorado Buffaloes records in the 400 m (52.34) and 4x400 m relay (3:36.25 Welch, Johnson, Henderson, Scott) in 2019.

 Professional career

 After leaving college in 2019, Scott turned professional and joined the Gary Evans coached team in Orlando, Florida.

 Scott competes internationally for Puerto Rico.
 In 2022, Scott set a new national record for the 400 metres when she clocked 50.97 seconds in Geneva in June 2022.
 She qualified for the 2022 World Athletics Championships in Eugene, Oregon where she reached the semi-finals.

-She ran at the 2023 World Athletics Championships in Budapest where she reached the semi-finals.
+Scott ran at the 2023 World Athletics Championships in Budapest where she reached the semi-finals.
 She ran in the 400 meter event at the Paris Olympics, reaching the semi-finals.

-She competed at the 2025 World Athletics Championships in Tokyo in the women's 400 metres.
+Scott competed at the 2025 World Athletics Championships in Tokyo in the women's 400 metres.